arman000/mcfly/README.md

 ## License

-Delorean has been released under the MIT license.
+Mcfly has been released under the MIT license.
 Please check the [LICENSE][] file for more details.

 [license]: https://github.com/rubygems/rubygems.org/blob/master/MIT-LICENSE